eevans853/eevans853/README.md

 -I play the violin in the ISU Symphony Orchestra🎻

--I have interned and Spirit AeroSystems and NASA Langley Research Center💫
+-I have interned at Spirit AeroSystems and NASA Langley Research Center💫

 -I have a pet talking Yellow-Naped Amazon parrot🦜